M5: Mental Noting

 Introduction

-Our thinking mind often has a life of its own.
-It produces a lot of thoughts, some of them neutral, some useful or positive, and if you are a worrier - a lot of them automatically negative.
-Like a train, they stack one after another, travelling in directions that we are not always aware of.
-The result of those invisible worrying thoughts?
-It's the jinx of the modern living - anxiety, depression, overwhelming emotions, disconnection.
+Our thinking mind is often a powerful source of distraction in our everyday lives (Fronsdal, 2008).
+It produces a lot of thoughts, some of them neutral, some useful or positive, and if you are a worrier - a lot of them can be automatically negative.
+Like a train, our thoughts follow one after another, travelling in directions that we are not always aware of.
+The result of those invisible or unconscious worrying thoughts?
+Feelings of anxiety, depression, overwhelming emotions, and disconnection from yourself and others.

 Mental Noting Thoughts

-Mental noting does not mean trying to control your thoughts, you are simply describing them, you are witnessing them.
-Try not to see this as a chore, instead be attentive and remember that you are practicing the mindfulness muscle.
+Mental noting does not mean trying to control your thoughts, you are simply describing them, you are an observer of them.
+Try to be attentive and remember that you are practicing using your mindfulness muscle.

 Examples: